 Validating feelings can sometimes fall outside of our parenting comfort zone and can take some practice.
 However, it is one of the most powerful positive parenting tools at our disposal.
 I invite you to check out one of Such a Little While’s top posts, How to Validate Children’s Feelings in 10 Crucial Ways for easy-to-follow scripts and tips!

 With the positive discipline movement, time-outs are “out” in the consequence department.
 Why?
 Time-outs isolate children and do not assist in restoring relationships or promoting future behavioral change.

 If your child becomes upset and refuses to comply with a change in location or activity, invite them to join you for a time-in.
-I recommend having a consistent spot in your home.
-Here, you provide a safe space to sit with your child while they cool down and discuss their feelings.
-When your child becomes emotionally available for redirection, talk through expectations, and next steps.
+I recommend having a consistent spot in your home or creating a calm down kit.

 10. Recognize & affirm resilience